Glavo/fallback-jmod/README.md

 ### Integrated into OpenJDK?

 This is what I developed this project for.
-If the JCP is willing to embrace such an evolution, I'd be happy to spend time implementing the results of the exploration on OpenJDK.
+After this exploration, if the JCP is willing to embrace such an evolution, I'd be happy to spend time implementing the results of the exploration on OpenJDK.